 The department has developed a new client incident management system (CIMS) that focuses on the safety and wellbeing of clients.
+From 15 January 2018, for department-funded organisations and Victorian-registered NDIS providers of disability and psychosocial supports, the new client incident management system (CIMS) applies.

 Services in scope for CIMS